Trump clashes with conservative U.S. chief justice over judiciary

 Trump also blasted the entire San Francisco-based 9th U.S. Circuit Court of Appeals, which hears appeals from federal courts in nine western states including California.

-Trump called the 9th Circuit unfair and a “disgrace.”
-That court has ruled against Trump’s administration in several high-profile cases including his travel ban targeting people from several Muslim-majority countries and his bid to rescind a program that protects from deportation hundreds of thousands of illegal immigrants brought into the country as children.
+Trump called the liberal-leaning 9th Circuit a “disgrace.”
+That court has ruled against Trump in several high-profile cases including his travel ban targeting people from several Muslim-majority countries and his bid to rescind a program that protects from deportation hundreds of thousands of illegal immigrants brought into the country as children.

-In a Twitter post on Wednesday, Trump heaped scorn on the idea that the 9th Circuit “was indeed an ‘independent judiciary,’” and said its rulings “are making our country unsafe!
-Very dangerous and unwise!”
+In Twitter posts on Wednesday, Trump heaped scorn on the idea that the 9th Circuit “was indeed an ‘independent judiciary,’” and again brought up the idea of breaking up that court because the region it covers is “too big.”
+He added, “Judicial Activism, by people who know nothing about security and the safety of our citizens, is putting our country in great danger.
+Not good!”

 Judges in that region have also blocked construction of the Keystone XL pipeline project Trump has championed, and his administration’s effort to restrict the military service of transgender troops.